 I was able to attend Sister Pat Graham’s workshop a few weeks ago.
 As always, she put on a very informative workshop.
 It was also fun to visit with several of you and put faces to a few readers!
 If anyone has any other notes, pictures or videos they took of the workshop, please contact me and I’ll collaborate it all here so we can help those who couldn’t attend!

-She also had sheet music with a simple arrangement for a flute/violin of If I Listen With My Heart that you can find HERE along with some finger plays she suggested for nursery and a few other items.
+She also had sheet music with a simple arrangement for a flute/violin of If I Listen With My Heart that you can find that you can also access using the button at the bottom of this post, along with some finger plays she suggested for nursery and a few other items.

 Then below are a few notes I scribbled down: